 3. How do you handle taking direction from other people or organizations?

-Owning a franchise gives you freedom and independence — you are your own boss, after all.
-However, you will have to run your franchise in compliance with predetermined stipulations, which may include sharing your franchise’s financial information or spending a certain amount of money on advertising and marketing each month.
+Owning a franchise gives you freedom and independence — you are your own boss.
+However, you will have to run your franchise in compliance with predetermined stipulations, including sharing your franchise’s financial information or spending a certain amount of money on advertising and marketing each month.

 On the other hand, the best franchise companies share a great deal of financial information with their franchisees in return.
 This allows them to benchmark their performance with the rest of the franchise system.
 This can be a huge advantage for franchisees to help improve their financial performance and business profitability.
-Keep this in mind as you reflect on which business venture is right for you.
+Remember this as you reflect on which business venture is right for you.

 Money and Risk: Franchise vs. Starting a Business From Scratch